Our Everest Base Camp Treks

 Updating my home page is long overdue.
 I hope it makes navigating around for Everest Base Camp Trek information a little easier.

-For first time visitors to my blog my husband referred to as The Trainer and I have been twice along the Main Everest Base Camp Trail.
-Our attempt at Base Camp was in November December 2013.
+For first time visitors to my blog, my husband referred to as The Trainer and I have been twice along the Main Everest Base Camp Trail.
+Our first attempt at Base Camp was in November December 2013.

 We turned back at Shomare, I don’t see it as a failure but a try.

 In October 2015 we made it all the way.
-We plan a third trek.
+In 2018 we trekked to Gokyo and climbed the Cho La Pass.
 Yes, it’s addictive.

 with The Trainer and Me